 Both Vancity and CCEC have very strong environmental policies and no loans to fossil fuel companies.
 CCEC was even tweeting about Unist’ot’en solidarity and encouraging their members to attend municipal climate policy meetings before the pandemic!

 Desjardins is such a large credit union that they function a bit like a major bank.
-They recently divested all their funds from fossil fuel companies (https://www.wealthprofessional.ca/news/industry-news/desjardins-funds-go-oil-free-as-iea-says-fossil-fuel-support-must-end/330317) — which is a big step ahead of most Canadian banks, but we believe they may still be making loans to oil companies (https://www.cbc.ca/news/canada/calgary/desjardins-group-lifts-moratorium-pipeline-lending-1.4436432).
+They recently divested their SocieTerra funds from fossil fuel companies (https://www.wealthprofessional.ca/news/industry-news/desjardins-funds-go-oil-free-as-iea-says-fossil-fuel-support-must-end/330317) — which is a big step ahead of most Canadian banks, but we believe they may still be making loans to oil companies (https://www.cbc.ca/news/canada/calgary/desjardins-group-lifts-moratorium-pipeline-lending-1.4436432).

 Should I tell my friends and family about this?